Sigiri Bridge

-The Sigiri Bridge is a three span bridge which collapsed while under construction over the Nzoia River, Budalangi, Busia inKenya.
+The Sigiri Bridge is a three span bridge which collapsed while under construction over the Nzoia River, Budalangi, Busia, in Kenya.
+It was contracted to Chinese Overseas Construction and Engineering Company (COVEC), a subsidiary of the state-owned China Railway, at a cost of $12 million.

+Uhuru Kenyatta, who was seeking reelection at the time, has highlighted his focus on infrastructure development, including a new railway linking Nairobi and the port city of Mombasa.
+He pledged to build a bridge in Busia county after a boat carrying 16 people capsized in River Nzoia, killing at least 9.

 Structural design

 Sigiri Bridge is a multi span deck-type plate girder bridge.
 The bridge is supported by two abutments 100m apart and two piers located 25m from the abutments.
 The bridge deck is divided into three spans with each of the two flank spans extending beyond the piers by 9m resulting in a mid-span length of 32m.
 The three deck spans are designed as composite steel and reinforced concrete decks consisting of 12 steel I-beams which together with the concrete above act as composite T-beams.